andrewleader/tacotunesday/docs/exterior/weights.md

 **~590 lbs** is what I'm estimating.
 I'll measure it sometime!

+Might only be 460 actually, see further down.
+I need to weigh out some of the things that were in the truck but it roughly looks like that.

 ## Weigh in records

 Date | Measured Total | Remaining capacity | Front axle | Back axle | Notes